Docs

 Time zoneLight / dark mode

-Booking behavior (availability / bookings / payments)Months shown (1 / 2 / 3) — places only
+Booking behaviour (availability / bookings / payments)Months shown (1 / 2 / 3) — places only

-Booking mode (instant / request)Variant size (vertical / medium / full-width) — services only
+Booking mode (instant / request)Size (vertical / medium / full-width) — services only

-iCal connections (import & export)Custom booking form fields
+iCal connections (import & export)Custom booking form questions

 Email notifications

-Step 3: Embed the new widget on its target page
+Step 3: Embed the new widget on its page

 Place widgets vs. service widgets

-Cabintale has two parallel widget types because places and services have different shapes:
+Cabintale has two kinds of widget, because places and services work differently:

 Place widgetService widget

-What it sellsNightly stays (date ranges)Time slots on specific dates
+What it sellsNightly stays (a range of dates)Time slots on specific dates

-You can't repurpose a place widget for a service or vice versa — but a single account can have both.
+You can't turn a place widget into a service widget or the other way round — but one account can have both.

 Deleting a widget

-On the widget detail page, the Delete widget action is at the bottom.
-Removing a widget invalidates its embed code immediately — any site still embedding it will show nothing on next page load.
+On the widget's detail page, Delete widget is at the bottom.
+Deleting it switches the widget off straight away — any site still using its embed code will show nothing the next time the page loads.

-Deleting the parent property also deletes all of its widgets automatically.
-Existing bookings made through any of those widgets stay in the database.
+Deleting the property removes all of its widgets too.
+Bookings already made through any of those widgets stay safely in your account.

-There's no enforced limit on widgets per property.
-Practically, more than 5–6 starts being hard to remember which one is on which page — name them well.
+There's no fixed limit on widgets per property.
+In practice, once you have more than five or six it gets hard to remember which one is on which page — so name them well.

 Troubleshooting

-Two widgets show different prices for the same datesThis shouldn't happen — pricing is per-propertyForce-refresh both widget pages (browser cache).
-If it persists, contact support
+Two widgets show different prices for the same datesThis shouldn't happen — prices are set on the propertyReload both widget pages (your browser may be showing an old copy).
+If it keeps happening, get in touch

-Deleted a widget by mistakeDeletes are immediate; the embed code is deadCreate a new widget with the same settings — the new token is different, so update the embed code on your site
+Deleted a widget by mistakeDeleting is instant and the old embed code stops workingCreate a new widget with the same settings, then update the embed code on your site with the new one

-One widget loads slow on a partner's siteEach widget is a separate HTTP request, but partner-side caching is on the partner's sideTry the iframe embed; some partner sites handle iframes more gracefully
+One widget loads slowly on a partner's siteLoading speed there depends on the partner's own siteTry the iframe embed — some partner sites handle it more gracefully

 Related guides